imed-ghomari/roadmap-to-janna/website/assets/RTJ/Processes/Rotate between suwar in prayer.md

 step: ""
 ---

 Link to [Praying](Initiatives/worship/Praying.md): Changing the surah you pray with during and between the prayers is recommended.
-For each prayer, there is a sunnah of what surah you should read :
+For each prayer, there is a sunnah of what surah you should read:

 * Short suwar: read from "A-Sharh" to the last for "maghrib" and "assr"
 * Medium suwar: read from "Al-a'la" to "Ad-Duha" for "duhr" and "icha"